AHiray/AHiray.github.io/_pages/about.md

 I was honored with 'Fintech Fellow' at Georgia Tech Financial Services Innovation Lab (FSIL) for my contribution to research.
 I am associated with FSIL sicne my freshman year and has been actively involved in research since then.

-I am interested in re- searching stochastic processes at the intersection of probability, statistics, and optimization to advance methods for understanding interconnectedness in financial markets.
+I am interested in researching stochastic processes at the intersection of probability, statistics, and optimization to advance methods for understanding interconnectedness in financial markets.